odysseyindia/odyssey-tours/content/english/tim/itineraries/amongst-the-maharajas/_index.md

           A gracious landmark on the waterfront facing the Gateway of India, The Taj Mahal Hotel was built in 1905 using dark coloured stone with creme coloured facings.
 It is a fabulous piece of indigenous architecture.

-          The opulent rooms are divided between the Old and New Wing.
+          The opulent rooms are divided between the Old (palace) and New (tower) Wing.
 There are multiple restaurants and a swimming pool.
 The Taj Mahal Hotel is one of the ‘Leading Hotels of the World’.
         checkInDate: ''
         checkInTime: ''
         checkOutDate: ''